I discovered this question on Quora, so I answered it; this post is an extension of that post for programmers.

 Hold Your Cards

-Be honest with yourself and set your price with confidence.
-If you feel like you’re not worth the salary you’ve defined, ask yourself why.
-Dig deep and seek to understand where you feel deficient.
-It’s not easy to keep the imposter monster at bay.
-If we’re honest with ourselves, we’re all faking it until we make it.
+Be honest and set your price with confidence.
+If you feel like you’re not worthy, ask yourself why.
+Dig deep and seek to understand why you feel deficient.
+It takes work to keep the imposter monster at bay.
+If we’re honest with ourselves, we all fake it until we make it.

-Programmers are fortunate that their profession is in high demand.
-Know your skills, boost your skills, keep learning as much as you can.
-Be a sponge, commit to continuous improvement, and learn what you want.
+Programmers are fortunate to have a high-demand profession.
+Know your skills, boost your skills, and keep learning.
+Be a sponge, commit to continuous improvement, and follow your heart. 🧽

-Don’t forget your soft skills or technical skills!
-Find the right balance of being a great human being and a great software development professional.
+Remember your power skills and technical skills!
+Find the right balance between an outstanding human and a highly-skilled software development professional.